How I Stopped My Dog From Pulling on the Leash

 But a few years back I finally found some tips that helped.
 After reading and watching everything I could find on the subject I found some methods that worked.
-In this article we’ll go over why dog’s pull, methods to stop the pulling, and why consistency is key.
+In this article we’ll go over why dog’s pull on the leash, methods to stop the pulling, and why consistency is key.
 Here’s how I stopped my dog from pulling on the leash.

-Before diving into the methods that can stop your dog from pulling on the leash let’s take a quick look at why dogs pull to begin with.
-As with many other behaviors understanding why dogs pull on the leash on the leash to begin with, and how many of us inadvertently encourage it, can make managing the behavior easier.
+Before diving into the methods that will stop your dog from pulling on the leash let’s take a quick look at why dogs pull to begin with.
+As with many other behaviors, understanding why dogs pull on the leash to begin with, and how we may be inadvertently encouraging it, can make managing the behavior easier.

 If your dog has always pulled on leash it’s going to be a hard habit to break.
 Because they’re used to moving forward while pulling the behavior itself has been encouraged, and a dog’s natural reflex is to oppose restraint.
 But if you’re consistent you can break that habit, and over time you can put and end to all that pulling by showing your dog that walking by your side is much more rewarding.